fish-shell/fish-shell/doc_src/cmds/abbr.rst

 An abbreviation may match a literal word, or it may match a pattern given by a regular expression.
 When an abbreviation matches a word, that word is replaced by new text, called its *expansion*.
 This expansion may be a fixed new phrase, or it can be dynamically created via a fish function.

-Abbreviations may expand either after their word is entered, or if they are executed with the enter key.
-The ``--trigger-on`` option allows limiting expansion to only entering, or only executing.
+Abbreviations by default expand either after their word is entered and the user presses space, or if they are executed with the enter key.
+The ``--on-space`` and ``-on-enter`` options allows limiting expansion to only space or enter, respectively.

 Combining these features, it is possible to create custom syntaxes, where a regular expression recognizes matching tokens, and the expansion function interprets them.
 See the `Examples`_ section.